SamirGithubaccount/MockPracticalExam/README.md

 # MockPracticalExam
-This is a Mock Practical Exam for Advanced JAVA Programming Lab TCS 605
+This is a Mock Practical Exam for Advanced JAVA Programming Lab PCS 605